serpapi/google-search-results-java/README.md

 [The full documentation is available here.](https://serpapi.com/search-api)

-Limitation
----
- - No wrapper method around parametrization. the parameters are passed by a simple Map<String,String>

 Issue
 ---
  - SerpAPI is using HTTPS / SSLv3.
 The older version of Java are not supporting this protocol.
  You must upgrade to 1.8_201+

-For example: To switch
+If you see the exception: javax.net.ssl.SSLHandshakeException

+On OSX you can switch versino of Java.
 ```sh
 export JAVA_HOME=`/usr/libexec/java_home -v 1.8.0_201`
 java -version